-The Office of Scholarships and Financial Aid provides information for and administers all aid programs on campus.
+The Office of Financial Aid provides information for and administers all aid programs on campus.
 Application portals, eligibility criteria, information on types of aid, forms and frequently asked questions can be found on the office website.
 Contact information and a staff directory is also available.

 - Satisfactory Academic Progress

 Eligibility for financial aid depends on a number of factors, ranging from your academic accomplishments to your family’s financial circumstances.
 Whether you’re interested in scholarships, federal need-based loans, or a blend of all available types of aid, the only way to find out the full array of aid that your family qualifies for is to complete the FAFSA.

 Loyola University New Orleans, in accordance with Federal Regulations, reviews all students’ academic records to determine if each student is making Satisfactory Academic Progress (SAP) towards earning their degree.
 This review is conducted at the conclusion of each payment period and includes both qualitative and quantitative requirements.